CenterForSpatialResearch/hnyc-spatial-linkage/README.md

 | 27,242 | Number of city directory records with more than one potential match |
 | 1,898 | Number of unique matches where **AGE** in CENSUS record is **12 years or lesser** |
 | 15,612 | Number of *non*-unique matches where **AGE** in CENSUS record is **12 years or lesser** |

+#### Deomonstration of obtaining confidence score on the output of Elastic Search (implemented by Amogh Mishra @AmoghM):

+- `test.csv` is a sample output from the elastic search based matching process
+- **get_confidence_score.ipynb** reads the file `test.csv` and adds a column with the confidence score of the matches